-Research in the EBL lab is generously funded through federal grants (USDA, NSF) and other supports from UD, Unidel, commodity groups, and non-profit organizations totaling $8.7 million.
-Major current research area includes:
+Research projects in the EBL lab is generously funded through federal grants (USDA, NSF, DOE) and other supports from UD, Unidel, commodity groups, and non-profit organizations.
+Current research thrusts include:

 1) Phosphorus speciation, transformation, and loss from soils

-2) Sources and cycling of major organic phosphorus compounds: inositol phosphate, polyphosphate, and glyphosate
+2) Sources and cycling of major phosphorus compounds: inositol phosphate, polyphosphate, and glyphosate

 i) Phytate and other inositol phosphates